Yian17/Computer-Vision---Image-Matting/README.md

 ## Overview

-This is a Computer Vision project which investigates on the image matting.
+This is a Computer Vision project which investigates the image matting.
 The program should work for a variety of image formats (tif, jpeg, etc)

 ## Techiniques
 The technique I implemented is based on a paper by Smith and Blinn that appeared in SIGGRAPH'96.